jdecourval/laval-simulator/doc/english.md

 ### Registers

 Following is the description of every CPU register.
-Most operations on these registers are abstracted to the programmers by the ISA but understanding them is useful to better understand the CPU inner working.
+Most operations on these registers are abstracted to the programmers by the ISA but understanding them is useful to better grasp the CPU inner working.

 Every register is 8 bits long.